 Of course photographers want to develop a repeating revenue stream from their shots of your business.
 The idea is that once taken, the photograph belongs to the photographer: Not you.
 He or she then licenses an edited version to you for some specific purpose, such as (for example) use on your website only.
 If your business grows and you need that image for a print brochure, you may incur a new licensing fee for the larger version needed for print.
 I don't fault that approach, but it's not mine.
 We keep original captures and the layered Photoshop files in case modifications are needed, but release all claim to each finished image that you buy, saving you additional licensing fees down the road.
 We appreciate it when customers let us use one or more of their shots in our own advertising.

 Size in digital imaging is measured in pixels wide by pixels high.
 Remember that you can always make a large image smaller, but you should avoid making a small one larger.
 Most modern cameras shooting in their largest setting create images that range between 4000 and 6000 pixels on the long side (after cropping).
-Web pictures often don't exceed 1000 pixels on the long side, and are also highly compressed to appear on computer screens quickly.
-Images for print can require 300 dots (pixels) per inch and are NOT compressed, which means that images used on the web are usually useless for print purposes.
-Be sure to ask for original-sized images with minimum compression from your product photographer, and to preserve them by editing only copies of those images.
+Web pictures seldom exceed 1000 pixels on the long side, and are also highly compressed to appear on computer screens quickly.
+Images for print can require 300 dots (pixels) per inch and are NOT compressed, which means that pictures that have been "optimized" for your website are usually useless for print purposes.
+Be sure to ask for original-sized images with minimum compression from your product photographer, and then to preserve them by editing only copies of those images.

 Not apart from my home in Irondequoit.
 I sometimes shoot smaller projects there, including test shots for new prospective clients.